 We already have the following modules ready:

-- SQL server statistics and performance metrics
+- MSSQL - SQL server statistics and performance metrics

-- Few useful functions available by WMI - drives, services etc
+- WMI - Few useful functions available by WMI - drives, services etc

 - FileBrowse - browse log, txt, xml, config files on remote servers (Windows)

-- browse perfMon counters on remote machines and plot charts
+- PerfMon - browse perfMon counters on remote machines and plot charts

-- browse Errors in Application event log
+- EventLog - browse Errors in Application event log

-- Postgres server stats and perf metrics
+- Postgres - Postgres server stats and perf metrics

-- MySQL database module
+- MySQL - MySQL database module

-- browse EC2 and RDS instances and S3 buckets
+- AWS - browse EC2 and RDS instances and S3 buckets

+Modules MSSQL, WMI and FileBrowse are compatible with each other as they are based on the same convention - windows machine has class=WinServer.
 The can coexist and a list of servers can be fed from the same source.